monsoonmaelstrom/book2/book2.md

 “No. We don’t exactly have the ‘exchange keys’ kind of relationship.”

 “Okay.
-So when you got here last night you just knocked and no one answered?
+So when you got here last night you knocked and no one answered?
 You didn’t go in?”
 I ask.

 “No, I didn’t go in.
 I waited around for a while getting progressively more annoyed, and then left,” she tells me, sounding frustrated.